Metastability of Logit Dynamics for Coordination Games: Introduction

+Finally, in Section~\ref{sec::graphmeta}, we obtain results about the metastability of the logit dynamics for different classes of graphical coordination games.
+These games are often used to model the spread of a new technology in a social network \citep{youngPUP98,youngTR00, msFOCS09} with the strategy of maximum potential corresponding to adopting the new technology; players prefer to choose the same technology as their neighbors and the new technology is at least as preferable as the old one.
+Research along this direction has mainly focused on analyzing how the features of the social network affect the spread of innovations.
+This research line has been initiated by \citet{ellisonECO93}, that considers two extremal network topologies, the clique and the ring\footnote{We point out that the dynamics studied by \citet{ellisonECO93} are slightly different from the logit dynamics, that have been instead adopted by the later works \citep{youngPUP98,youngTR00, msFOCS09}.}.

-- In Section~\ref{sec::isingmeta}, we analyze the metastable distributions of the Ising model on the complete graph, also known as the Curie-Weiss model, and used by physicists to model the interaction between magnets in a ferro-magnetic system~\cite{Mart1999}.
-The model describes also the process of opinion formation and the spread of new technologies in fully connected societies (see, for example \cite{youngPUP98}).
-It is known~\cite{Galam2010481,msFOCS09,afpppSPAA11} that this model can be seen as a game played by magnets and, in particular, the Glauber dynamics for the Gibbs measure on the Ising model is equivalent to the logit dynamics for this game where $\beta$ is exactly the inverse of the temperature.
-The mixing time of this dynamics is known to be exponential for every $\beta > 1/n$.
-For this model, we show that distributions where all magnets have the same magnetization are $(1/n, t)$-metastable for any $t=poly(n)$ when $\beta=\Omega(\log n / n)$.
-Moreover we show that the pseudo-mixing time of these distributions is polynomial when the dynamics starts from a profile where the difference in the number of positive and negative magnets is large.
+In this work we follow \citet{ellisonECO93} and study the case in which social interaction between the players is described by the clique and ring topologies.
+Specifically, in Section~\ref{sec::isingmeta}, we analyze the metastable distributions for a special graphical coordination game embedding the Ising model on the complete graph, also known as the Curie-Weiss model.
+It has been studied in the context of population protocols \cite{sandholmMIT10} and used by physicists to model the interaction between magnets in a ferro-magnetic system~\citep{Mart1999}.
+Indeed, it is known~\citep{Galam2010481,msFOCS09,afpppSPAA11} that this model can be seen as a game played by magnets and, in particular, the Glauber dynamics for the Gibbs measure on the Ising model are equivalent to the logit dynamics for this game where $\beta$ is exactly the inverse of the temperature.
+The mixing time of these dynamics is known to be exponential for every $\beta > 1/n$.
+For this model, we show that distributions where all magnets have the same magnetization are $(1/n, t)$-metastable for $t$ greater than any polynomial when $\beta=\omega(\log n / n)$.
+Moreover we show that the pseudo-mixing time of these distributions is polynomial when the dynamics start from a profile where the difference in the number of positive and negative magnets is large.

-- Graphical coordination games are often used to model the spread of a new technology in a social network \cite{youngTR00, msFOCS09} with the strategy of maximum potential corresponding to adopting the new technology; players prefer to choose the same technology as their neighbors and the new technology is at least as preferable as the old one.
-In Section~\ref{sec::coordmeta} we follow \cite{ellisonECO93} and study the case in which social interaction between the players is described by the ring topology.
-We show that for every starting profile there is a metastable distribution and the dynamics approaches it in a polynomial number of steps.

-Finally, we consider the OR-game, an artificial game defined in~\cite{afppSAGT10}, that highlights the distinctive features of our metastability notion based on distributions.